-Additionally, websites such as Zillow, Redfin, Trulia, and Realtor.com aggregate real estate listings from markets all over the country.
-We use these sites to access newly listed homes, gage the intensity of the market, connect with active Realtors, and interpret comparative sales data.
+Additionally, websites such as Zillow, Redfin, Trulia, and Realtor.com aggregate real estate listings from different areas all over the country.
+We use these sites to access newly listed homes, gauge the intensity of the market, connect with active Realtors, and interpret comparative sales data.

 Remember, at the end of the day we are operating as virtual real estate investors – not real estate agents.
 Real estate agents are licensed by a particular state, limiting them to conduct business within a specific geographical area.
 Virtual wholesale real estate allows us to participate in many deals across nearly all markets with little regard to where they are geographically.